Nicotinic agonist: Structure-activity relationships: Muscle nAChR agonists

-where anatoxin had the highest activity efficacy and tubocurare the lowest.
-Acetylcholine on the other hand induced a much longer opening time of the receptor though anatoxin is more potent.
-The results suggest that anatoxin derivatives would be helpful in understanding structure-activity relationships (SAR) for muscle nAChRs.
+where anatoxin had the highest activity efficacy, and tubocurare the lowest.
+In contrast, Acetylcholine induced a much longer opening time of the receptor, however, anatoxin proved more potent.
+These results suggest anatoxin derivatives could be improve understanding of structure-activity relationships (SAR) for muscle nAChRs.

 Succinylcholine chloride, which is a drug that's already on the market, is a bischoline ester and a short acting muscle relaxant.
 Bischoline esters are compounds that can act as a competitive agonist on muscle type nAChRs and have been used in SAR studies.
 In a Torpedo (α1)2β1δγ nAChR model it was demonstrated that the potency of bischoline ester agonists is dependent on the chain length as potency increases with longer chains.
 Efficacy seems to be independent of chain length since the highest efficacy is seen in bischoline esters with four to seven CH_{2} units and is lower for both fewer CH_{2} units and more.

 Structure-activity relationships: α4β2 nAChR agonists

-Combination of structural elements of ACh and nicotine as well as reducing the conformational flexibility by using a cyclopropane ring has led to the discovery of potent and selective α4β2 nAChR ligands.
-The modulation of three structural elements, the linker, substitution on the amino group and the pyridine ring can be used to determine the influence on potency and selectivity of the ligands.
-Factors that decrease the binding are steric hindrance on the amino group and linkers that are saturated/unsaturated carbon chains.
-Short-chained ether linkers are preferred.
-Beneficial effects on the binding is seen with substitution on the pyridine ring both mono- and disubstitution with halogens among other groups.
-Substitution on the amino group with three different amides increased the binding affinity where methylamide had the highest binding.
-Lower binding in the other substituted amides was explained by steric hindrance or lack of a methyl group resulting in loss of hydrophobic interaction.
-Stereochemistry of pyridine nitrogen and/or the pyridine ring and its stereoelectronic effects has a subtle beneficial effect on the binding to the α4β2 nAChR.
-Thus it was shown that a pyridyl ether ligand with bromo substitution on the pyridine and metylatedamide on the amino group had the highest potency.
+Combining the structural elements of ACh and nicotine, thus reducing conformational flexibility with a cyclopropane ring, has led to the discovery of potent and selective α4β2 nAChR ligands.
+Modulation of three structural elements - the linker, and substitution of either the amino group or pyridine ring - can be used to determine the influence of ligands on potency and selectivity.

+Factors which inhibit binding include steric hindrance within the amino group and/or saturated/unsaturated carbon-chain linkers - hence the preference for short-chained ether linkers.
+Increased binding affinity is often achieved if the pyridine ring is either mono- or di-substituted with halogens.
+Substitution on the amino group with three different amides increased binding; where methylamide had the greatest, other substituted amides showed a decrease in binding affinity due to steric hindrance and/or absence of a methyl group resulting in the loss of hydrophobic interactivity.
+The stereochemistry of pyridine nitrogen and/or the pyridine ring, qua stereoelectronic effects, show positive, albeit subtle effects on binding to α4β2 nAChR.
+A pyridyl ether ligand with a bromo-substituted pyridine, and metylatedamide-subtituted amino group exhibited the highest potency.